csstree/stylelint-validator/README.md

 CSS syntax validator based on [csstree](https://github.com/csstree/csstree) as plugin for [stylelint](http://stylelint.io/).
 Currently it's only checking declaration values to match W3C specs and browsers extensions.
 It would be extended in future to validate other parts of CSS.

+> Validator is designed to check CSS syntax only.
+However PostCSS (that used by stylelint as backend) may parse other syntaxes like Less or Sass and can be used for these syntaxes too.
+In this case validator is limited to check declaration that doesn't contain any CSS extension (e.g. variables).

 ## Install

 ```